- General Questions

-As a Scholars Portal service, RACER is available to students, faculty, and staff at all Ontario universities.
+As a Scholars Portal service, RACER is available to students, faculty, and staff at most Ontario universities (some universities are now accepting ILL requests only through Omni or LibrarySearch).
 Some institutions also extend usage to alumni, usually for a fee.
 If you’re not sure if you qualify, contact your local ILL department.

 How do I register for an account?

 Registration procedures vary from school to school.
 Consult your school’s page for information on registration.

 What should I do if I forget my password?

 You will need to contact your local ILL department to have your password reset.

 What is the best way to search RACER?